 '''

-python2.7 ~/rosetta_workshop/rosetta/tools/protein_tools/scripts/clean_pdb.py 3GBM AB
+python2.7 /PATH/TO/ROSETTA/main/tools/protein_tools/scripts/clean_pdb.py 3GBM AB

 '''

 '''

-python2.7 ~/rosetta_workshop/rosetta/tools/protein_tools/scripts/pdb_renumber.py \
+python2.7 /PATH/TO/ROSETTA/main/tools/protein_tools/scripts/pdb_renumber.py \

 --norestart 3GBM_AB.pdb 3gbm_HA.pdb

 '''

 2. We want the antibody (chains H and L) from 3GBN.
 (Note that chains A and B are not the antibody "Ab").
-We only need the variable domain which is actually involved with binding HA.
+We will only need the variable domain which is actually involved with binding HA.
 The crystal structure also contains a partially resolved portion of the constant domain.
 You should manually edit the PDB file with a text editor to remove the unnecessary portions.
-You should be able to see them in a structure viewer.
-It should be residues 121-160 of the heavy chain (chain H) and residues 268-311 of the light chain (chain L) in the cleaned structure.
+You can view the entire structure in a structure viewer such as PyMol and determine which residues you need to delete: it should be residues 121-160 of the heavy chain (chain H) and residues 268-311 of the light chain (chain L) in the cleaned structure (3GNB\HL.pdb).